Boost Your Future with a Master’s in Accounting Online

 What can you do with a CPA license?

-According to the CPA Accounting Institute, a certified public accountant is an accounting professional who has passed the CPA exam.5 They’ve also fulfilled all the education and work experience requirements to become a licensed CPA within the state where they intend to work.
+A Certified Public Accountant (CPA) is an accounting professional who has passed the CPA Exam.
+They’ve also fulfilled all the education and work experience requirements to become a licensed CPA within the state where they intend to work.

-You can work as an accountant without becoming a CPA, but the American Institute of Certified Public Accountants (AICPA) considers it the industry-standard designation of quality and trust.6 For non-CPA candidates with an accounting degree, the U.S. Bureau of Labor Statistics1 recommends these positions:
+You can work as an accountant without becoming a CPA, but it's widely considered the industry-standard designation of quality and trust.
+For non-CPA candidates with an accounting degree, the U.S. Bureau of Labor Statistics recommends these positions1:

 - Management accountant